 A few small details can go a long way in making sure students find your class on Skillshare and are excited to watch.
 While we have included tips below, we suggest you check out our Merchandising Guide for examples and exercises to help you with your own class merchandising.

-A great class title is fun and catchy, while also specifically explain what students will learn, create, or gain from taking your class.
+A great class title is fun, catchy, and specifically explains what students will learn, create, or gain from taking your class.
 Your goal is to help both students and search engines understand exactly what your class is about.
 For example, instead of “Hand Lettering,” try “Hand-Lettering Basics with a Brush Pen.”
 Remember, specificity is key for making sure your class appear in student searches.
 Here are some of our favorites:

 - Bounce Letters: Adding Character to your Hand Lettering